PPC.co

 Account-Level Quality Score

-Just like it sounds, the account-level Quality Score covers the historical performance of every keyword and ad in a given account.
+Just like it sounds, the account-level Quality Score covers the historical performance of every keyword and ad in a given Google Ads account.

-The factors that will bring this QS down are many low QS keywords and low click-through rate ads that have performed poorly.
+The factors that will bring this QS down are many low quality score keywords, poor ad quality, and low expected CTR that have performed poorly.
 Each additional keyword you introduce will also start at a lower Quality Score, compounding the problem.

 Older accounts will fare better in account-level Quality Score and as such, it may take months for efforts to improve QS to take effect.
 Stick with it and the results will come.